parflow/parflow/CONTRIBUTING.md

 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **If you're reporting that Parflow crashed**, include a stack trace if available.
 * **If you're reporting that CMake doesn't configure or Parflow doesn't compile**, include the output from the CMake configure and the compiler output.
-"It doesn't compile" is not enough information.
+"It doesn't compile" is not enough information for the team to help determine what has gone wrong.
 * **Large files** can be attached to the issue via a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.

 Provide more context by answering these questions: